orlo/security-page/docs/markdown-content.md

 <!--- __Customization:__ Medium customization.
 Delete the best practices you’re not following. --->

 Our network security architecture consists of multiple security zones.
 We monitor and protect our network, to make sure no unauthorized access is performed using:
-- A virtual private cloud (VPC), a bastion host or VPN with network access control lists (ACL’s) and no public IP addresses.
+- A virtual private cloud (VPC), a bastion host and no public IP addresses.
 - A firewall that monitors and controls incoming and outgoing network traffic.
 - An Intrusion Detection and/or Prevention technologies (IDS/IPS) solution that monitors and blocks potential malicious packets.
 - IP address filtering
+- Port scanners to monitor open ports and changes
+- We use Nagios to monitor our servers and alert us to any unexpected changes or anomalies

 ## DDoS protection